Fix Mike Hopefully

 The lesson

 There is a trap in vibe coding, and it’s shaped like Pareto’s principle.
 The first 80% is dazzling.
-The remaining 20% is cross-browser APIs, deployment configuration, visual consistency across states you didn’t test.
+The remaining 20% is browser APIs that behave differently, deployment configuration, and visual consistency across states you didn’t test.

 The Agent builds the house.
 You make the plumbing work.

-The Web Speech API across iOS Safari, Android Chrome, and desktop browsers has no clean, copyable solution.
-You cannot Google a great design and a sound implementation.
+There is no clean, universal speech-recognition solution you can copy across iOS Safari, Android Chrome, and desktop browsers.
+You can’t Google your way to a clean design and a solid implementation.
 You have to build one, through trial and error, on real devices, with real microphones.
 That kind of work is exactly what the 80/20 gap is made of.
 The NATO Alphabet Coach works.
-People use it to drill their Alphas and Bravos.
-It took a developer to get it there.
+People use it to drill their Alphas and Bravos, and getting it to that point required a developer who could sit with broken microphone permissions across three environments until the code actually worked.